Taipei tree frog

 The Taipei tree frog (Zhangixalus taipeianus) is a species of frog in the family Rhacophoridae.
 It is endemic to central and northern Taiwan.
 It is a medium-sized tree frog; females are 4.5–5.5 cm in snout-vent length, and males are slightly smaller 3.5–4.5 cm.

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, swamps, intermittent freshwater marshes, arable land, plantations, ponds, and irrigated land.
-It is potentially threatened by habitat loss, although its population trend is stable.
+It has been observed no higher than 1500 meters above sea level.